HASEL-UZH/PersonalAnalytics/documentation/RESEARCH.md

 ## Contributions Guide
-Anyone is welcome to contribute to PersonalAnalytics by extending it with new trackers or improving existing ones.
+Anyone is welcome to contribute to PersonalAnalytics, for example by fixing bugs, extending it with new trackers or improving existing ones.

 1. Fork the project to work in your own repository.
 2. Create a new branch for your changes.